 Controlling conflict is difficult as elephants are very smart and use different tactics to raid crops while avoiding mitigations from farmers and wildlife rangers.
 As you can see in this video, three of KWS and MEP’s collared elephants, Ivy, Fred, and Kegol, all wait until night to raid crops, so they are difficult to detect.
 They are so quiet that even Ivy and her family group of nine are almost impossible to find at night.
 Elephants have also been observed using staging areas to raid.
 These forest patches provide safe refuge for resting during the day, while allowing them to stay close to crops.
 Individual elephants also appear to have different proclivities for raiding.
 While some like Ivy are “cropaholics”, others will only raid occasionally or not at all.
 Discovering why some elephants crop raid and others do not is one of the questions the Mara Elephant Project Research Department is asking.

-Collecting long-term data on elephant crop raiding behaviors will help inform how MEP, KWS and other organizations can respond to conflict in both the short term with mitigations, and the long-term with landscape planning.
+Collecting long-term data on elephant crop raiding behaviors will help inform how KWS, WRTI, NCG, MMWCA and MEP can respond to conflict in both the short term with mitigations, and the long-term with landscape planning.
 In the short term, MEP works alongside farmers to mitigate conflicts as they occur with our boots on the ground ranger units and in partnership with KWS.
 MEP has developed a toolkit of best practices for mitigating human-elephant conflict.
 We deploy ranger teams to high human-elephant conflict areas, and they are tasked with preventing crop raids and moving elephants out of farms using vehicles, bright lights and flashbangs.
 If those methods don’t work, then the MEP leased helicopter is called in to push elephants out.

 In the long-term, MEP is conducting research to inform more sustainable responses.
-MEP is working with the KWS and Colorado State University to assess the current conflict mitigation toolkit, and test and develop new tools.
-We are also using elephant tracking data in partnership with KWS to characterize elephant behavior in relation to crop raiding.
+MEP is working with KWS, WRTI and Colorado State University to assess the current conflict mitigation toolkit, and test and develop new tools.
+We are also using elephant tracking data in partnership with KWS and WRTI to characterize elephant behavior in relation to crop raiding.
 This includes studying staging behavior by elephants, looking at how the layout of the natural and agricultural landscape may exacerbate or reduce conflict, and the use of buffer crops that are unpalatable to elephants.

 MEP’s research into the short and long-term solutions to crop raiding is critical in protecting the Mara’s elephants and communities.